-- Background noise may prevent the sound-activated switches from operating properly.
-Avoid placing the speakerphone where it will detect sounds from typewriters, keyboards, printers, paging systems, and other equipment. - Speak slightly louder than normal and in a clear voice.
+- Both parties can not talk at the same time.
+You must wait for silence out of your loudspeaker before talking.
+You must stop talking to hear the other party. - Background noise may prevent the sound-activated switches from operating properly.
+Avoid placing the speakerphone where it will detect sounds from typewriters, keyboards, printers, paging systems, and other equipment. - Speak slightly louder than normal and with a clear, authoritative voice.
 For the microphone to best detect your voice, speak within three feet of it and face the telephone. - Raising the volume of the loudspeaker makes it easier for the sound-activated switches in your telephone to select the distant party's voice.
 Lowering the volume of the loudspeaker makes it easier for the switches to select your voice. - Since the system takes several seconds to provide the best switching, constant sound patterns-such as elongating your words and playing externally-supplied music-may prevent the sound-activated switches from operating properly. - Place the telephone on a hard surface and away from table edges.
 Do not place the telephone in corners or enclosures.
 Do not let obstructions come between you and the microphone.
-Rooms with hard, flat surfaces that reflect sound may affect the sound-activated switches. - If you are using a handset and the other party is using a speakerphone, avoid breathing heavily into your microphone.
-Avoid other sounds that may affect the distant telephone's sound-activated switches. - In some situations, such as when either you or the distant party is in a noisy environment, you may have to lift your handset to ensure a clear conversation.
+Rooms with hard, flat surfaces that reflect sound may affect the sound-activated switches.

-- To manually place a call using your speakerphone, - 1.
+- If you are using a handset and the other party is using a speakerphone, avoid breathing heavily into your microphone.
+Avoid other sounds that may affect the distant telephone's sound-activated switches. - In some situations, such as when either you or the distant party are in a noisy environment, you may have to lift your handset to ensure a clear conversation. - When both you and the distant party use speakerphones, the sound-activated switches can occasionally detect both voices simultaneously, thus blocking out both voices. - To manually place a call using your speakerphone, - 1.
 Press the INTERCOM or line button. - 2.
 Dial the number. - 3.
 When party answers, speak toward the telephone. - To automatically dial a number using your speakerphone, - 1.
 Press the preprogrammed speed dial or DSS button and speak toward the telephone when your party answers. - To answer a call with your speakerphone, - 1.
 Press the INTERCOM or line button with flashing red or orange light. - 2.
 Speak toward the telephone to answer the call. - 3.
 To end a call with your speakerphone, just press SPEAKER.